studylab1/SAMR-Enum-Lab/Lab_Setup.md

 - **Number of the Computer:** A sequential number indicating the specific machine within its role (e.g., `1`, `2`, `3`).

 #### Examples:
-- `adc1`: Domain Controller 1 in domain "A".
+- `adc1`: First Domain Controller in "domain-a.local" domain.
-- `bws1`: Workstation 1 in domain "B".
+- `xws1`: First Workstation in "domain-x.local" domain.

 #### Special hosts:
+- `ydc1` and `zdc1`: domain controllers used to execute enumeration scans for comparing existing tools.
-- `xdc1`: domain controller that contains a datas for replication to other domains.
+- `xdc1`: domain controller that contains a set of data for replication to other domains.
 - `xws1`: Linux client used to execute the enumeration scan with tools available only on Linux.
+- `xws2`: A development machine for programming and testing SAMRClient.
-- `ydc1` and `zdc1`: domain controllers used to execute enumeration scans for comparing existing tools.
+- `xws3`: A client to execute SAMR enumeration with SAMRCLient tool.
 - `yws1`: workstation from which the enumeration scan is executed to compare existing tools.

 ### Network Setup